American Sign Language and Interpreting Program — Deaf Studies

 The Associate of Arts in Deaf Studies: American Sign Language can be applied as underpinning to any major in the College.
 It provides a strong set of foundational knowledge about the language and culture of deaf people, while adding additional experiences and skill sets that pertain directly to students' major areas of study.

 A minor in Deaf Studies: American Sign Language is also available.

 American Sign Language

-MacMurray offers American Sign Language courses in support of its programs in Interpreter Preparation, Deaf Studies, and Deaf and Hard of Hearing Teacher Education.
+MacMurray offers American Sign Language courses in support of its programs in Interpreting, Deaf Studies, and Deaf and Hard of Hearing Teacher Education.

-ASLA 370.
-Introduction to the Deaf Community.
-(3).
-This course will focus on the development of physical, social, educational, cultural, and legal issues within the Deaf Community implicated by the individual's deafness or hearing loss.
+ASLA 202.
+Deaf Community Field Experience.
+(3) This course will focus on the development of physical, social, educational, cultural, and legal issues within the Deaf Community implicated by the individual's deafness or hearing loss.
 Emphasis will be placed on the context of the individual's personal life, family, and community in today's multicultural world.
-Discussion will introduce the variety of current educational and vocational programs available today, as well as legislation, technology, and other issues that impact individuals with a wide variety of hearing loss.
-Prerequisite: ASLA 250 with a grade of C or better.
+Discussion will introduce the variety of current educational and vocational programs available today, as well as legislation, technology, and other issues that impact individuals with a variety of hearing loss.
+Prerequisite: ASLA 150 with a grade of C or better.